Chris is a filmmaker from Essex, UK.

 After studying at the University of Sussex and University of California, Chris joined the audiovisual collective Addictive TV.
-During this time, he worked on a wide array of productions and experimental films as a DJ and producer.
-This included the long-running ITV1 electronic music series Mixmasters and performances at events/venues including: Le Centre Pompidou, The ICA, The BFI, Glastonbury Festival, SAT Montreal and Cork Opera House.
+During this time, he worked on an array of productions and experimental films as a DJ and producer.
+This included the long-running ITV1 electronic music series Mixmasters and live performances at events/venues including: Le Centre Pompidou, The ICA, The BFI, Glastonbury Festival, SAT Montreal and Cork Opera House.
 He then moved into digital, becoming a Creative Director at agencies including MIG and Dentsu-Aegis.
-In 2013, he founded EMERGE, a symposium on the crossover of digital and film that ran at both East End Film Festival and Cork Film Festival.
+In 2013, he founded EMERGE, a symposium on the crossover of digital and film that ran at East End Film Festival and Cork Film Festival for several years.
 Over the last decade, Chris has focused on writing and directing film projects.
 His work crosses documentary and fiction, crafting narratives that explore our relationship with folklore, landscape, architecture and the uncanny.

-Chris is currently developing several film and TV projects, including the anthology series Unholy Island and the Ken Campbell documentary Believe Nothing.
-He also works as a commercials director.
+Chris is currently developing film and TV projects, including the anthology series Unholy Island and the Ken Campbell documentary Believe Nothing.
+He also works as a commercials and content director.